dart-lang/language/archive/feature-specifications/covariant-overrides.md

 either a supertype or a subtype of the type declared for the corresponding parameter in each of the directly or indirectly overridden declarations.

-*For a parameter which is not covariant, the override rule is is unchanged: its type must be a supertype of the type declared for the corresponding parameter in each directly overridden declaration.
+*For a parameter which is not covariant, the override rule is unchanged: its type must be a supertype of the type declared for the corresponding parameter in each directly overridden declaration.
 This includes the typical case where the type does not change, because any type is a